 The diagnosis of pneumonia hinges on the chest radiograph but knowing when to take chest radiographs can be tricky.
 The veterinarian must put together findings from the history, physical examination, and possibly response to initial therapies to decide if radiographs should be checked.

-Coughing is hallmark symptom, though certainly not all coughing pets (or even most coughing pets) have pneumonia and many pets with pneumonia hardly cough at all.
+Coughing is hallmark symptom, though certainly not all coughing pets (or even most coughing pets) have pneumonia and many pets (especially cats) with pneumonia hardly cough at all.
 Bacterial pneumonia does not just happen; it is virtually always caused by something else, so some kind of diagnostics will likely be needed to determine what led to the bacterial pneumonia if it is not readily apparent.

 The pneumonia patient may be in one of three states: